open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/getting-started.md

 ## Example Application

-The following example uses a basic [Slim](https://www.slimframework.com/) application.
+The following example uses a basic
+[Slim Framework](https://www.slimframework.com/) application.
 If you are not using Slim, that's ok — you can use OpenTelemetry PHP with other web frameworks as well, such as Wordpress, Symfony and Laravel.
 For a complete list of libraries for supported frameworks, see the [registry](/ecosystem/registry/?component=instrumentation&language=php).

 ### Dependencies